8 Signs of Tree Roots in Pipes & How to Fix Them

 If water is constantly leaking out of a broken pipe, you’ll be paying for all that wasted water.
 So if you find yourself with an unexpectedly high water bill, tree roots in your sewer pipe might be the cause.

-If you find yourself with tree roots in your plumbing pipes, you’ll need to contact a professional plumber to remove them and get your water flowing again.
+If you find yourself dealing with tree roots in your plumbing pipes, contact a professional plumber to remove them and get your water flowing again.

 Plumbers are trained and have access to tools like electric drain snakes and hydro jet drain cleaners that can slice through your tree root problem in no time.
-The electric drain snake will mechanically cut and remove the tree roots and the hydro jet uses high-pressure water to blast the roots away.
+After using a CCTV drain camera to locate the blockage, the electric drain snake will mechanically cut and remove the tree roots.
+Meanwhile, the hydro jet uses high-pressure water to blast the roots away.

 While these tools are an excellent solution to any blocked drain, used incorrectly they could cause more harm than good.
-This is why it’s important you contact a professional plumber who is skilled in using these tools to remove tree roots from pipes.
+This is why it’s important to contact a professional plumber with the skills and expertise in using these tools to clear tree roots in pipes.

 Tree roots are no match for our team at Metropolitan Plumbing.
-We have a team of experts available for any blocked drain problem you might be facing, and can even have someone with you just 1 hour* after your call!
+We have a team of experts available for any blocked drain problem you might be facing.
+We can even have someone with you just 1 hour* after your call!

-For a skilled tree root removal service, you need Metropolitan.
-Contact us for an expert plumber to clear your drains today!
+For a skilled tree root removal service from stormwater drains, you need Metropolitan.
+Contact us for an expert plumber to clear your blocked drains today!